kalondepeace/Celo-Faucet/README.md

   document.querySelector("#balance").textContent = cUSDBalance
 }
 ````
 Create an asynchronous function `getBalance`.
 With kit’s method kit.getTotalBalance, you can get the total balance of an account.
-In this case, you want the balance from the account that interacts with the CeloExtensionWallet — the one you stored in kit.defaultAccount.
+In this case, you want the balance from the account that interacts with the CeloExtensionWallet, the one you stored in kit.defaultAccount.

 In the next line, you get a readable cUSD balance.
 Use totalBalance.cUSD.to get the cUSD balance.
 Since it’s a big number, convert it to be readable by shifting the comma 18 places to the left and use toFixed(2) to display only two decimal places after the decimal point.